wp-plugins/adkingpro/readme.txt

 --

-Stay up-to-date with the latest by following [@kingproplugins on Twitter](http://twitter.com/kingproplugins) or [KingProPlugins on Facebook](http://facebook.com/kingproplugins)
+Stay up-to-date with the latest by following [@kingproplugins on Twitter](http://twitter.com/kingproplugins), [KingProPlugins on Facebook](http://facebook.com/kingproplugins) or [King Pro Plugins on Google+](https://plus.google.com/b/101488033905569308183/101488033905569308183/about)

 --

-Ad King Pro allows you to easily manage, track and report on your on-site advertising.
+[Ad King Pro](http://kingpro.me/plugins/ad-king-pro/) allows you to easily manage, track and report on your on-site advertising.
 Upload your banner/flash banner/adsense code/text, add the link its to go to then your ready to go.
 Set it to start and end at a certain time if needed.
 Ad King Pro can be placed into any page or post by using the shortcode.
 It can also be placed directly into theme files if need be.
 Create types and assign multiple banners to randomly show one on every page refresh, define a category to display in a specific spot, even define a particular ad to display.
 Want to show multiple on a single page, no problem, change the 'render' attribute to the amount you are after.
 Want those to then rotate on the spot?
 Got you covered.
 Turn the 'rotate' attribute to 'true' and your ads will fade between each other.

-All clicks on your Ad King Pro banners are logged by IP address for a set time, modifiable within the settings page, to give a true reading of the click rate you are receiving.
+All clicks on your [Ad King Pro](http://kingpro.me/plugins/ad-king-pro/) banners are logged by IP address for a set time, modifiable within the settings page, to give a true reading of the click rate you are receiving.

-Reports of clicks per banner are given on the dashboard, and in detail on the Ad King Pro dashboard page.
+Reports of clicks per banner are given on the dashboard, and in detail on the [Ad King Pro](http://kingpro.me/plugins/ad-king-pro/) dashboard page.
 Stats are given daily, weekly, monthly and all time.
 The day the week starts for you is also modifiable within the settings section.
-Giving your advertisers a detailed view of the clicks they received on your site is important, so with Ad King Pro, you can export a banners stats in either CSV or PDF format.
+Giving your advertisers a detailed view of the clicks they received on your site is important, so with [Ad King Pro](http://kingpro.me/plugins/ad-king-pro/), you can export a banners stats in either CSV or PDF format.

 Assign adverts an impression and click price.
 The details section and PDF will then calculate and display how much you have earnt from your advertising.
 Revenue made from advertising is what it is there for, give detailed reports of your advertisers banners with an outline of how much you are owed.

 Choose how your PDF reports look by choosing a PDF theme from the settings.
 The amount of themes are a bit light on at the moment, but please feel free to contact me if you would like to implement your own custom branded design.
-Visit [my website](http://durham.net.au/wordpress/plugins/ad-king-pro/) to make a request for development (and design if required).
+Visit the [King Pro Plugins website](http://kingpro.me/plugins/ad-king-pro/themes/) to make a request for development (and design if required).

 --